Santhoshkumard11/Simple-React-App/README.md

 + Blogger Page
 + Complaint Register
 + Mail Register
+    - different approach to handling state in function (encapsulation)
+    - custom styles in function
+    - email and password validation and error messages
+    - dialog box after submission
 + Employee Register
     - class with styles
     - even handling with this and e parameters